meliajm/bento/notes.md

 [x] can view user show page in browser
 [x] order can be deleted - need to add link to order index or show page?
-[x] add validation so bento box must have at least one item
+[x] add validation so bento box must have at least one item [x] drop down for lunch/dinner and snack/entree/side/drink

+[] place order post route - button
+[] add order price to user order index page

-[] form flash error messages
+[?????????] form flash error messages
-[] drop down for lunch/dinner and snack/entree/side/drink
-[] ordered the list of menu items with class method
+[????????] ordered the list of menu items with class method

 omniauth user
 redirect not working for users show